egnyte/python-egnyte/README.rst

 =============

 Each client object should be used from one thread at a time.
-This library does no locking of it it's own - it's responsibility of the caller to do so if necessart.
+This library does no locking of it's own - it is responsibility of the caller to do so if necessary.

 Dependencies
 ============